lee212/docker-hadoop/pagerank.md

 # QuickStart to PageRank

-This assignment provides a PageRank tutorial running on Hadoop.
+This assignment provides a PageRank tutorial running on Docker Hadoop.

 ## Description